apache/parquet-format/LogicalTypes.md

  - If the union is nullable then at most one field is non-null and the field containing the union is optional
 ```
-// Optional<Union<String, Integer, Boolean>>
+// Union<String, Integer, Boolean> (where the value of the union may be null)
-// (at most one of either String, Integer or Boolean is non-null
+// at most one of either String, Integer or Boolean is non-null
-// if they are all null then the field my_union itself must be null)
+// if they are all null then the field my_union itself must be null
 optional  group my_union (UNION) {
   optional binary string (UTF8);
   optional int32 integer;
   optional boolean bool;
 }
 ```
-The union field is used to differentiate a null value (the field was null to start with) from a projection that excludes the non-null field.
+The definition level of the UNION group is used to differentiate a null value (the union was null to start with) from a projection that excludes the non-null field.
-If the Union field is null then the value was null.
+If the Union group is null then the value was null.
-If the Union field is non-null then the value is non-null but was not read from disk.
+If the Union group is non-null, but all of the options within it are null, then the value was non-null but was an option that was not projected.

  - If - despite the spec - a group instance contains more than one non-null field the behavior is undefined and may change depending on the projection applied.